moscajs/mosca/README.md

     --authorize-subscribe <pattern>  the pattern for subscribing to topics for the added user --key <file>                     the server's private key
-    --cert <file>                    the certificate issued to the server -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database -v, --verbose                    set the bunyan log to INFO
+    --cert <file>                    the certificate issued to the server --secure-port <n>                the TLS port to listen to --non-secure                     start both a secure and non-secure server -c, --config <c>                 the config file to use (override every other option) -d, --db <path>                  the path were to store the database -v, --verbose                    set the bunyan log to INFO